glmck13/MobilePi/client-config/README.md

 # Client config
-apt-get install the following packages on your Pi:
+Install the following packages on your Pi:
 ```
-strongswan
-libstrongswan-extra-plugins
-libcharon-extra-plugins
-charon-cmd
-resolvconf
+apt install strongswan libstrongswan-extra-plugins libcharon-extra-plugins charon-cmd resolvconf
 ```
 The letsencrypt cert on the VPN server is signed by Internet Security Research Group (ISRG).
 See [this article](https://letsencrypt.org/2019/04/15/transitioning-to-isrg-root.html) for details.
 In order to establish a chain of trust on the client, ISRG's certificate needs to be